Upper and lower bounds for the first eigenvalue and the volume entropy of noncompact K\"ahler manifolds: Hermitian positive triple system and proof of Theorem

 where $\gamma$ is the genus of $\Omega$.
 If $\left( z_{1},\ldots,z_{n}\right)$ are orthonormal coordinates for the Hermitian product $\left( u\mid v\right) $, then

 The reproducing kernel ${K_\Omega}$ of $\Omega$, with respect $\omega_0$ is given by

 where $C=\int_\Omega \frac{\omega_0^n}{n!}$.
 When $\Omega$ is irreducible,

-is the \emph{hyperbolic} form on $\Omega$, with the associated hyperbolic metric $g_{\om}$ (whose holomorphic sectional curvature is $-4$).
+is the \emph{hyperbolic} form on $\Omega$, with the associated hyperbolic metric $g_{\om}$ (whose holomorphic sectional curvature is between $-4$ and $0$).
 The HSSNT associated to $\M$ is $(\Omega, \, g_\om)$.
 Moreover the hyperbolic form is related to the flat form by

 The HPJTS $\left({\M}, \{ , ,\}\right)$ can be recovered by its associated HSSNT $\Omega$ by defining ${\M}=T_0 \Omega$ (the tangent space to the origin of $\Omega$) and

 where $R_0$ (resp. $J_0$) is the curvature tensor of the Bergman metric (resp. the complex structure) of $\Omega$ evaluated at the origin.
 For more informations on the correspondence between HPJTS and HSSNT we refer also to p.
 85 in Satake's book \cite{satake}.